-It might sound odd, but you can now buy insulating paint that promises to keep your home warmer in the winter and cooler during the summer.
-Insulating paint is made with ceramic materials that block heat loss.
-When applied to walls, it looks like any other regular paint.
-Insulating paint is supposed to reflect heat back into the room instead of letting it pass through the walls.
+Insulating paint promises to keep your home warmer in the winter and cooler during the summer.
+It's made with ceramic materials that block heat loss and it looks like regular paint when applied.
+Insulating paint is supposed to reflect heat back into the room instead of letting it pass through the walls but opinion is mixed as to whether it performs as advertised.
 In an article on his website, Sensible Home, columnist and engineer James Dulley writes, "Another advantage of using ceramic insulating paint is the dried paint film on the walls is thicker than with standard non-ceramic paint.
 This tends to fill tiny cracks and imperfections in the wall surface similar to using a thick primer coat first."

 A few insulating paints are made from aluminum particles.
 According to Dulley, this technology was developed by the military as a strategy against heat-seeking missiles.
 Ceramic insulating paint lowers the "emissivity of wall surfaces."

-Insulating paints come in pre-mixed 1- and 5-gallon cans, but you can also purchase ceramic powder and mix it in with any standard interior paint.
+Insulating paints come in premixed one- and five-gallon cans, but you can also purchase ceramic powder and mix it in with any standard interior paint.
 The paint goes on thicker than standard paint, and you need to use a little bit more of it.
 Because of the thicker coat, the paint lasts longer than noninsulating paint.
 When the paint dries, it forms a ceramic layer on the walls.

 Hy-Tech (Est. $30 per gallon) makes an insulating interior/exterior paint that is washable and stain-resistant.
 The interior paint, which is 100 percent acrylic, covers up to 300 square feet per gallon and dries in less than three hours.
 It is only available in a flat finish, and only in white, but you can add tints to customize the color.
 Another company, Insuladd, sells a white, 100 percent acrylic, interior/exterior insulating paint (Est. $35 per gallon) in satin finish, or you can buy a pouch of its ceramic additive (Est. $15) that you can add to a gallon of ordinary paint to make it an insulating paint.